-- 1. To ensure nondiscrimination in the award and administration of DOT assisted contracts; - 2.
-To create a level playing field on which DBEs can compete fairly for DOT-assisted contracts; - 3.
-To ensure that the DBE Program is narrowly tailored in accordance with applicable law; - 4.
-To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are permitted to participate as DBEs; - 5.
-To help remove barriers to the participation of DBEs in DOT-assisted contracts; - 6.
-To assist the development of firms that can compete successfully in the marketplace outside the DBE Program.
+- 1. Ensure nondiscrimination in the award and administration of DOT- assisted contracts; - 2.
+Create a level playing field on which DBEs can compete fairly for DOT-assisted contracts; - 3.
+Ensure that the DBE Program is narrowly tailored in accordance with applicable law; - 4.
+Ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are permitted to participate as DBEs; - 5.
+Help remove barriers to the participation of DBEs in DOT assisted contracts; - 6.
+Promote the use of DBEs in all types of federally-assisted contracts and procurement activities; - 7.
+Assist the development of firms that can compete successfully in the market place outside the DBE Program; and - 8.
+Make appropriate use of the flexibility afforded to recipients of Federal financial assistance in establishing and providing opportunities for DBEs.